bednaJedna/corona_data/README.md

 ## About <a name = "about"></a>

-Interactive table overview of Coronavirus data per country.
+Simple interactive table overview of Coronavirus data per country.
+Data refreshes via API call once per hour.
+That does not mean, that data are updated on the data source side as well.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites